Archaeological Institute of America

 Budget.
 An outline of anticipated expenses associated with participation in the project and a statement from the applicant indicating any other financial resources available or applied for, if any, to help cover these expenses.

 Transcripts.
 Official transcripts from the applicant’s college(s) or university(ies).
-Applicants must include completed undergraduate transcripts and transcripts for completed post-graduate work.
-Transcripts may be mailed with attention to Samantha Austin or sent digitally to firstname.lastname@example.org.
+Applicants must include completed and/or current transcripts for undergraduate/graduate work.
+Transcripts may be mailed with attention to Kati Albert or sent digitally to email@example.com.

 Letters of Recommendation.
 The names and emails of two professors or academic advisors at the applicant’s college or university who know the applicant’s work and who are willing to provide letters of recommendation.
 These references will receive further instructions from the AIA.
 A recommendation from the prospective supervisor of the internship is encouraged.

-NOTE: All applicants must notify Samantha Austin immediately if there are any changes in their application information (i.e. the internship you applied for is changed or canceled; you received funding from other sources; etc.)
+NOTE: All applicants must notify Kati Albert immediately if there are any changes in their application information (i.e. the internship you applied for is changed or canceled; you received funding from other sources; etc.)

 Awards are contingent on confirmation of acceptance by a host institution.
 Funding recipients must provide a letter from the supervisor of the museum project indicating that the applicant has been accepted for an internship.
-Deadline for receipt of this letter is June 30, 2019.
+Deadline for receipt of this letter is June 30.
 This letter must be on museum letterhead and signed by the supervisor of the project.
-It may be mailed, faxed, or scanned and emailed to Samantha Austin, Archaeological Institute of America, 44 Beacon St, Boston, MA 02108.
-Fax: 857-233-4270, email: email@example.com .
+It may be mailed, faxed, or scanned and emailed to Kati Albert, Archaeological Institute of America, 44 Beacon St, Boston, MA 02108.
+Fax: 857-233-4270, email: firstname.lastname@example.org.
 [NOTE: if one of your letters of recommendation is from the supervisor of the project and he or she certifies that you have been accepted for participation, this requirement will be considered complete.]

-Recipients of Bartman Museum Internship Program funding must agree to submit a final report on their use of the funds and what the experience meant to them no later than 60 days after completion of the field project and to join the AIA at the student membership rate if they are not already members.
+Recipients of Bartman Museum Internship Program funding must agree to submit a final report on their use of the funds and what the experience meant to them no later than 60 days after completion of the field project.
 Final reports will be posted on the AIA’s web page and may be featured in other AIA publications.

 Elifgül Doğan completed her B.A in Archaeology and the History of Art and her minor in International Relations at Koç University, Istanbul.
 She is currently continuing her M.A studies in Cultural Heritage Management and Museum Studies at Koç University.
 For her thesis, she is studying the legislative, ethical and museological issues regarding archaeological human remains in Turkey.
 The Elizabeth Bartman scholarship will enable her to gain curatorial experience in human remains exhibitions at the UCL Petrie Museum of Egyptian Archaeology in London.
 In this internship, she will conduct collections management research on the human remains, contribute to the development of an exhibition focused on human remains research, and prepare ethical guidelines and procedures for such a display.
 Elif will integrate her internship experience into her thesis, which she hopes to use for establishing the legislation that deals with archaeological human remains and the practices associated with them in Turkey.Read about Elifgül Doğan's experience